slog-rs/slog/README.md

 There are many more slog feature crates.
 Search for [more slog features on crates.io](https://crates.io/search?q=slog).
 It is easy to write and publish new ones.
-Look through all the [exiting crates using slog](https://crates.io/crates/slog/reverse_dependencies) for examples and ideas.
+Look through all the [existing crates using slog](https://crates.io/crates/slog/reverse_dependencies) for examples and ideas.

 ### Terminal output example